marcomo/coder-react-ui/README.md

-# Coder Take-Home Project

 ![coder_wizard](https://github.com/marcomo/coder-react-ui/assets/5035442/716da864-a797-426b-8e44-05389118ebd0)

+# Coder UI

+This project was started as a take-home challenge for a Senior UX Engineer role.
+The goal was to make a UX improvement and demonstrate it in design and code.

 ## Create Workspaces Flow - Wizard

-This project is a POC of an alternative workflow for creating workspaces in Coder's code-server.
+A POC of an alternative workflow for creating workspaces in Coder's code-server.
 The app illustrates how users can create workspaces from a single Dialog box walking through template selection, configuration, and build.

 The app is built from scratch using reference from the code-server UI and Github repo.